Overview

 Timelines

-This road functional assessment for Lake Drive and Hedge Road will take place in 2023.
-Residents will be invited to comment on this project throughout its duration.
+This road functional assessment for Lake Drive and Hedge Road took place in 2023.
+Residents were invited to comment on this project throughout its duration.

 Important links